amusecode/Tutorial/README.md

 # AMUSE-Tutorial

-Here are a number of small AMUSE tutorials in the form of python notebooks.
-These tutorials will (in part) be used for the AMUSE summer school 2022 at Geneva Observatory, June 2022.
+Here are a number of AMUSE tutorials in the form of python notebooks.
+These tutorials will (in part) be used for the AMUSE Summer School 2022 at Geneva Observatory, June 2022 and the International Virtual Course on Astrophysical Modeling and Computation organized by FMIPA-ITB, Indonesia.
+But ofcourse they provide a good introduction to AMUSE for anyone interested in AMUSE.

-Responsibility --so-far-- is by Simon Portegies Zwart But anybody who would like to contribute is welcome.
+These tutorials where started by Simon Portegies Zwart, suggestions and contributions are welcome.

 # List of tutorials:

 The order of the tutorials can be followed, but is this is not strictly necessary.
-(and sometimes a tutorial references a later on).
+(and sometimes a tutorial references a later one).

 ## 00 - Getting Started.ipynb
 Introduction to the notebook environment and the AMUSE tutorial.